occamLab/ObjectLocator/README.md

 * Logout button (accessibility label "Logout"): logout of your account
 * Restart button (accessibility label "Restart"): restart the AR session (should only be used if something major has gone wrong).
 The button appears as a circular arrow.
 TODO: we probably should just not have this button at all and manage the session automatically.
 * 3D Feedback toggle switch (accessibility Label "3D Feedback").
 When this button is on, whether or not the phone is pointing at a located object and the distance to the object are determined using 3D coordinates.
 If the button is off, these spatial features are computed in the plane of the floor (X-Z plane).
-* Add button (accessibliity label: "Add"): The button appears as a plus.
-This button starts an object finding session.
-At this point, the app will enter speech recognition mode, whereby the UI will be controlled by speech input.
+* Add button (accessibliity label: "Find object"): The button appears as a plus.
+This button brings up a text box that allows you to enter an object you'd like to find.
+To start the job, enter the object name (e.g., using dictation or the keyboard) and then hit the return key.
-* Snapshot button (accessibility label: "Snapshot"): This button takes a picture and adds it to a localization job.
-By default, the app will capture an image ever 2 seconds when a job has been posted, however, if the user wants to kick off their own image capture, this button can do that.

-The speech interface is activated using the "Add" button.
-If the user has not spoken a command in over 60 seconds, the speech interface stops (it can be restarted with the "Add" button).
-* To find an object say "Find [insert-object-name]"
-* To exit the speech interface say "Stop".

 TODO: How does it fit into other things we’re working on?
 Who’s involved, and when (e.g. “active as of summer 2018”)?